nplab/m3ua-testtool/README.md

 Further down, you can also define point codes, routing contexts and even parameters sent in the M3UA handshake.

 ## Usage
+On Linux, SCTP support is implemented via a loadable kernel module.
+To load this module, run `sudo modprobe sctp`.

 You can run specfic tests using the `runm3uatest`.
 For example, to run the `m3ua-asp-aspsm-v-002` test, execute
 ```
 runm3uatest m3ua-asp-aspsm-v-002